Pandora (computer): Overview

-The Pandora is designed to be a handheld game console with high-end PDA capabilities, but may also be run as a low-power full-featured Linux desktop.
+The Pandora is designed to be a handheld game console with high-end personal digital assistant (PDA) abilities, but may also be run as a low-power full-featured Linux desktop.
 The system by default comes with a Linux-based OS based on Ångström.

 The interface is custom themed to fit the small form factor and touchscreen, analogue joystick, and keyboard-based inputs available.
 Users can install and run their own desktop environment if they choose.
 Users may even install other Linux distributions like Ubuntu or Gentoo themselves.
-It is possible as well to run Android (gingerbread) through a PND package on top of the Ångström distribution, while it requires overclocking to perform flawlessly.
+It is also possible to run Android (gingerbread) through a PND package on the Ångström distribution, but it needs overclocking to perform flawlessly.

-One of Pandora's major intended uses is for homebrew gaming and for the emulation of older computer systems and video game consoles, which is possible through efficient use of the resources made available by the Texas Instruments OMAP 3530 SoC.
+One of Pandora's major intended uses is for homebrew gaming and for the emulation of older computer systems and video game consoles, which is possible through efficient use of the resources made available by the Texas Instruments OMAP 3530 system on a chip (SoC).
 The Pandora developers have already shown working emulators for Dreamcast (Dreamcast emulator was never released), PlayStation, Nintendo 64, Amiga, SNES, Atari Jaguar and Sega Mega Drive software, and the Pandora is thought by its developers to have the potential to emulate most if not all machines older than the Dreamcast.

 For software and video games where source code is available (see List of commercial video games with available source code), instead of emulation, source ports were created for the Pandora; notable examples are Jagged Alliance 2 and Homeworld.

 The device is also intended for use as a portable media playback device with a storage capacity of up to 128 GB of data (64 GB SDXC cards) across two SD memory card slots.